Pai Mārire: East Coast killings, March, April 1865

 The reverses at Sentry Hill and Moutoa Island reinforced Māori belief in Te Ua's movement, with the conviction that the defeats had been caused by disobedience to the leader by the prophets Hepanaia and Matene.
 More iwi attached themselves to Te Ua.
-In early 1865 emissaries carrying the smoke-dried severed heads were sent from Taranaki to chief Hirini Te Kani at Poverty Bay via Wanganui and Taupo in two parties – one via Rotorua, Whakatane, Opotiki, and East Cape, and the other through the centre of the island via Ruatahuna and Wairoa.
+In early 1865, emissaries were instructed to carry "smoke-dried heads" to other regions.
+They were sent from Taranaki to Chief Hirini Te Kani at Poverty Bay via Whanganui and Taupō in two parties – one via Rotorua, Whakatāne, Ōpōtiki, and East Cape, and the other through the centre of the island via Ruatāhuna and Wairoa.

 The emissaries were instructed to proceed peaceably and obtain the support of tribes they passed, delegating their spiritual powers to leading converts in each tribe, who each took up the duties of Pai Mārire priest.
-But on 23 February the group clashed at Pipiriki near Wanganui with Māori loyal to the New Zealand government and determined from then to murder missionaries they encountered.
+But on 23 February, the group clashed at Pipiriki near Wanganui as the "friendly natives, under the command of the chief John Williams, who was head catechist to the Church Missionary House at Wanganui, defended the town against the Hauhau warriors".
+This defeat led to the decision by the Hauhuas that they would murder any missionaries who came across their path.

-Among European settlers unease grew at the spreading influence of Pai Mārire.
+Among European settlers, unease grew at the spreading influence of Pai Mārire.
 In a letter to the Native Minister, the Resident Magistrate for Central Wanganui warned: "The Hauhau fanaticism is spreading very rapidly in the Province, and I fear will be the cause of great mischief.
 It is now the mainstay of the King movement."

 The warning came too late to save the life of one North Island missionary.
-At Taupo the Pai Mārire recruiting party ransacked the house of the Rev. Thomas Samuel Grace and at Opotiki on 2 March shot, hanged and decapitated the German-born Rev. Carl Sylvius Völkner.
-His head was taken to the local church, where his eyes were removed and eaten by the prophet Kereopa Te Rau.
-The killing was claimed to be in part revenge for Völkner's activities in spying on local Māori for the government, but may also have been motivated by Kereopa's wish to bring government retaliation on local Te Whakatōhea Māori as a payback for an earlier intertribal battle with his Te Arawa iwi.

-Rev Grace, who had fled from Taupo to Opotiki, was arrested and put on trial by the Pai Mārire party.
+At Taupō, the Pai Mārire recruiting party ransacked the house of the Rev. Thomas Samuel Grace, and at Opotiki on 2 March shot, hanged and decapitated the German-born Rev. Carl Sylvius Völkner.
+His head was reportedly taken to the local church, where his eyes were removed and eaten by the prophet Kereopa Te Rau.
+Kereopa described "one eyeball as Parliament and the other as the Queen and English law".
+The killing was claimed to be in part revenge for Völkner's activities in spying on local Māori for the government to Governor Grey, and in part Kereopa's wish to bring government retaliation on local Te Whakatōhea Māori as a payback for an earlier intertribal battle with his Te Arawa iwi.
+Grace, who had fled from Taupō to Opotiki, was arrested and put on trial by the Pai Mārire party.
 He was rescued from captivity two weeks later by a British man-of-war, HMS Eclipse, after an attempt by local Pai Mārire leaders to exchange him for Tauranga chief Hori Tupaea, who was in prison.

-On 22 July, Taranaki prophet Horomona led the murder of the master and two of the three crew members of the schooner Kate at Whakatane.
+On 22 July, Taranaki prophet Horomona led the murder of the master and two of the three crew members of the schooner Kate at Whakatāne.